sekiguchi92/SoundSourceSeparation/README.md

 Tools for multi-channel sound source separation and dereverberation.

 ## News
 * Ver 2.0 is released.
-I refactored the code of FastMNMF1 and newly added FastMNMF2 and AR-FastMNMF2.
+The code of FastMNMF1 is refactored and FastMNMF2 and AR-FastMNMF2 are newly added.
 * AR-FastMNMF2 is the extension of FastMNMF2 for joint blind source separation and dereverberation.
 * Other methods which were implemented before in this repository such as ILRMA, MNMF, MNMF-DP, and FastMNMF-DP will be added in the future.